SpiderAndCat/reactNative_ToDoApp/README.md

 # reactNative_ToDoApp
-This repo showcases a basic React Native "To Do List" application.
+This repo showcases a basic React Native "To Do List" application that I created.

 See below for a video of the app flow in-use (in-browser, with mobile screen dimensions).